History and Facilities

 The School occupies 35 acres in close proximity to the town centre which has a population of 12,500.
 The town lies equidistant between Taunton and Tiverton railway stations (both approximately 20 minutes away).
 The character of the area, situated between the Blackdown Hills (now an area of Outstanding Natural Beauty), the Brendon Hills and the Quantocks, has remained largely unaltered for many years.
 The Dartmoor and Exmoor National Parks and the North and South coasts are within an hour’s drive away.
 The catchment area for day pupils extends up to 20-30 miles around the town and buses cover the whole region.

-In addition to the Olympic Standard Sports Complex, there are 5 rugby pitches, 9 tarmac tennis courts, 9 astro tennis courts, 4 purpose-built netball courts, a floodlit artificial turf hockey pitch and 3 grass pitches, cricket pitches and a 300m athletics track, 2 squash courts and a covered, heated swimming pool.
+In addition to the Olympic Standard Sports Complex, there are 5 rugby pitches, 9 tarmac tennis courts, 9 astro tennis courts, 3 purpose-built netball courts, a floodlit artificial turf hockey pitch, cricket pitches, a 300m athletics track, a squash court, a covered, heated swimming pool, a purpose built gym, fitness suite and weights room.

 The Memorial Chapel of St Michael and George sits firmly in the middle of the site and follows the Anglican Communion.
 Many of our parents make significant self-sacrifices for their children’s education and, thus, there is a happy blend of pupils from all walks of life and from overseas, to form a well-bonded community.